 The James Irwin Observatory is located within the grounds of Canterbury Academy and Adult Education Centre.
-Public access to the observatory is welcomed and facilitated by the enthusiastic members of Mid-Kent Astronomical Society who hold regular open evenings of the facility — visitors should contact the Society directly to arrange their visit which starts with a rendezvous in the nearby Victoria Hotel before being escorted to the observatory.
+Public access to the observatory is welcomed and facilitated by the enthusiastic members of Mid-Kent Astronomical Society who hold regular open evenings of the facility — visitors should contact the Society directly to arrange their visit, which starts with a rendezvous in the nearby Victoria Hotel before being escorted to the observatory.

 To see dates when the observatory is open to the public please see the events listed under the Victoria Hotel – Canterbury.

-Location event organiser
+Location events organiser

-Location light pollution
+Local light pollution